 The project site is 2.17 acres in size and is currently vacant.
-The proposed project involves the construction of a new 52,394 square foot 4-story office/R&D building with one level of underground parking beneath the building and surface parking.
-The project will result in approximately 55% floor area ratio (FAR).
+The proposed project involves the construction of a new 52,394 square foot, four-story office/R&D building and a detached two-level parking structure.
+The project will result in approximately 55% FAR.
 Projects exceeding 35% FAR (or 45% with Green Building incentives) require Use Permit approval by the City Council.
 This application is a request for approximately 19,310 square feet above 35% FAR (about 10,000 square feet above 45% FAR).
 See Attachment 1 for a map of the vicinity and mailing area for notices and Attachment 2 for the Data Table of the project.